 Millions of doses of AstraZeneca are being produced in Melbourne but Australia has no capacity to build mRNA vaccines like Pfizer and Moderna.

-Two people have died in Australia after developing the clotting condition with both in their 50s.
+Two people who received AstraZeneca have died in Australia after developing blood clots with both in their 50s.

-As of last week, more than 3.6 million doses of AstraZeneca have been administered nationwide since the rollout kicked off in Februrary.
+As of last week, more than 3.6 million doses of AstraZeneca have been administered nationwide since the rollout kicked off in February.